zjfong/test-driven-todo-api/README.md

 2. Build a way for a user to mark a todo as "done".
 You'll need:
   * A styling change on the client to indicate the todo is "done" (this should be persistent if the user refreshes the page)
   * A request (AJAX) to mark the todo as done (update it) on the server

-## Submission

-* As you make code changes, commit frequently and push to GitHub.
-* Submit this lab as a pull request from your fork to the original repo.